netnutmike/screeps/walkthrough.md

             }
 ```

 Once that is complete, save the file.
-Copy all of the files in the directory where you placed the scripts.
+Highlight and copy all of the files in the directory where you placed the scripts.
 In screeps go to the script tab and click the Open local folder option.
 You should now have a new window with the contents of the current scripts which should be empty or maybe main.
 Paste in the scripts you just copied.

+## Level 1

 Immediately your spawn should build a harvester, it will continue to build 3 harvesters and then upgraders.
 The first level is only 200 energies to get to level 2.
 It is generally very quick.

+## Level 2
 Once the room enters level 2, you should get an email and notice in the console that the room has entered new room mode.
 At this point, you need to build the 5 available containers.

-be selective where you put these, most people put them close to the spawn or in between the spawn and energy source.
+Be selective where you put these, most people put them close to the spawn or in between the spawn and energy source.
 Within 100 game ticks of placing the first extention, the mode will change to build mode.
 This will spawn additional builders but will also lower the count of upgraders.

 Once construction is complete, the room will move into grow mode.
 In this mode you have one builder (if needed) and more upgraders.
 If the goal is to grow quick then, do not construct roads until the room has moved into grow mode.